 Deep down, he hopes the decision is made by somebody more senior than himself – as he’s very troubled about the best course of action to take.

 It’s a fine balancing act for the line manager to follow and one many businesses have to deal with after a serious breach.
 Only 43% of IT leaders believe their response to a breach had a positive impact on other employees.
-And only 54% of employees think their organisation’s security culture trusts and empowers them.
+And only 54% of employees think their organization’s security culture trusts and empowers them.

 When the client CEO saw an incoming call from her law firm late on a Friday, she knew it was unlikely to be good news.
 Speaking with the firm’s CISO confirmed her bad feeling.
 They have suffered a data breach, and highly sensitive information regarding her own business has been exfiltrated by cybercriminals.
 The potential impacts could be devastating.